MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-ap-api.md

     | x-ms-dfpenvid       | Send the GUID value of your Instance ID. |

 2. Generate an event-based payload.
 Fill in the event data with the relevant information from your system.
 For information about all supported events, see [Dynamics 365 Fraud Protection API](https://go.microsoft.com/fwlink/?linkid=2084942).
-3. Combine the header (which includes the access token) and the payload, and then send them to your Fraud Protection endpoint.
+3. Combine the header (which includes the access token) and the payload, and then send them to your Fraud Protection endpoint

+> [!NOTE]
+> If you create a new environment, include teh environment ID in the API header during integration so the transactions can be correctly routed.

 ## View the sample app